LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 also some constraints like foreign keys.
 Usually you can take a look to other Liquibase changes to know how to create a table or some field.
-Also a good idea is to check the result of your changeset against testing database (which is created automatically), thus you will be sure that your changes are right.
+Also a good idea is to check the result of your changeset against testing database (which is created automatically), in this way you will be sure that your changes are right.

 Interface
 =========

-Let's move to view layer, now that you already know how is the new entity, which attributes it has and so on.
-You are ready to start developing the interface and start to see something working in NavalPlan.
+Let's move to **view layer**, now that you already know how is the new entity, which attributes it has and so on.
+You are ready to start developing the interface and start to see something working in the application.
 NavalPlan uses ZK_ framework for UI development.

 Menu entry
 ----------